-Ever find Pallets expensive, unhygienic, or often needed to be repaired or treated, making it very difficult to keep, handle and maintain?
-Say goodbye to Pallet and introduce an alternative is the Slip Sheet!
-Just like Pallets, Slip Sheets are used in materials handling for utilising space.
-However, compared to Pallets, Slip Sheets, on the other hand, is far cheaper, lighter, hygienic, wood-free, and 100% recyclable.
+Ever find Pallets expensive, unhygienic, or often needed to be repaired or treated, making them very difficult to keep, handle and maintain?
+Say goodbye to Pallet and introduce an alternative, the Slip Sheet!
+Like Pallets, Slip Sheets are used in materials handling for utilising space.
+However, compared to Pallets, Slip Sheets, on the other hand, are far cheaper, lighter, hygienic, wood-free, and 100% recyclable.

 What are Slip Sheets?

 The Push-Pull grips and clamps onto the Slip Sheet tightly by the channelling, and by pulling the load with the Slip Sheet under them onto stable forks, it moves it all to a container.
-This allows the Pallets to remain at the warehouse, allowing you to reuse them without having to transport them back or fear misplacing them in the process of transportation.
-Of course, other attachments such as the Rollerforks and Modern Conveyor Systems can be used in place of the Push-Pull as well!
+This allows the Pallets to remain at the warehouse, allowing you to reuse them without transporting them back or fearing misplacing them in transportation.
+Of course, other attachments, such as the Rollerforks and Modern Conveyor Systems, can also be used in place of the Push-Pull!

 Tracing back to the mid-1940s, Slip Sheets were firstly used for canned fruits.
 Afraid that pallets would take up too much storage space as they had a significant depth, people opted for Slip Sheets to reduce storage costs.
 As time progressed, Slip Sheets’ use became more common as people realised that not only were Pallets challenging to maintain and unsanitary, the cost of Pallets was building up, which made them make the switch.

-Moving forward to 1991, people discovered the many practical uses of Slip Sheets through the act by a computer company, Micropolis.
+Moving forward to 1991, people discovered the many practical uses of Slip Sheets through the act of a computer company, Micropolis.
 Micropolis revolutionised Slip Sheets by using the application in airfreight which inspired many others to do the same.
-Today, Slip Sheets can be seen in several different industries and applications from semis, air, and sea to storage.
+Today, Slip Sheets can be seen in various industries and applications, from semis, air, and sea to storage.